 - Adjustment for the supplementary assessment.
 Some builders will adjust post closing once your receive the supplementary assessment for that year.
 They will reimburse you for their share of the supplementary assessment if any.
 You are to deal with the builder directly to complete the adjustment and your builder will give you instructions at the time of closing.

-See my article on Property Tax Adjustments for an explanation on how property taxes are adjusted for in the home buying and selling process.
+See my article on Property Tax Adjustments for an explanation of how property taxes are adjusted in the home buying and selling process.